Organizations work better with Hats. Save time, automate onboarding, and manage permissions across the internet with programmable onchain roles.

 Many DAO grants programs struggle with fragmented permissions, unclear responsibilities, and inefficient fund management.
 These issues often result in a lack of accountability, compliance problems, and difficulties in managing grants programs effectively, leading to wasted resources and huge operational costs.

-Hats Protocol provides grants programs with a better way to manage your grants program from start to finish: hold transparent committee elections, simplify permissions across the review process, securely distribute funds, and hold grantees accountable to their commitments.
+Hats Protocol provides organizations with a better way to manage their grants program from start to finish: hold transparent committee elections, give committee members the multisig signing authorities they need, simplify permissions across the review process, and hold both committee members and grantees accountable to their commitments.

 RareDAO’s Grants Committee is an elected body that is responsible for administering the DAO’s grants program and allocating funds approved by community proposals.
 Control of Grants Committee funds is delegated by the DAO to Grants Committee Members by minting them the appropriate hat.